Now Accepting Nominations for

 To nominate a candidate, please email Christie Yonkers, Executive Director, by May 18 at firstname.lastname@example.org or drop a note at The Temple to Christie’s attention.
 Please include the name of the nominee, staff position or title, and a brief description of why the person is deserving

 of this award.
+Not sure who it was?
+Follow his link to our Staff Directory that includes photographs.
 You can also fill out a ballot online at http://bit.ly/mdgnomination

 This award is presented at the Annual Meeting every June.